-Mentor groups cannot be expected to provide for their mentees at the expense of animals in their own facilities and/or communities.
-However, they will be expected to devote time and resources to supporting and elevating their Shelter Ally over a long period of time.
+Of course, mentor groups can never be expected to provide for their mentees at the expense of animals in their own facilities and/or communities.
+However, they will be expected to devote considerable time and resources to supporting and elevating their Shelter Ally over a long period of time.
 What that investment looks like will vary greatly, depending on the needs of the mentee shelter.
-Some groups may simply need advice, guidance and a shoulder to lean on, while others may need more tangible resources like vaccines, handling equipment and animal care items.
+Some groups may need primarily advice, guidance and a shoulder to lean on, while others may need more tangible resources like vaccines, handling equipment and animal care items.
 Some will already be well-versed in humane sheltering and best practices, while others will need help with basics like sanitation and intake practices.
 Mentor groups will need to be flexible, work to understand the needs and abilities of their mentee shelter and establish and execute a plan for moving forward.